 - Oversee activities of 40 workers who buy, sell and distribute products.

 - Process purchase of an average of 300 orders and requisitions for products.

 - Communicate with prospective vendors to determine terms and availability.

-- Devise purchasing instructions and policies, and ensure proper procedure from both the company and vendors.
+- Devise purchasing instructions and policies and ensure proper procedure from both the company and vendors.

 - Work with other staff members to generate product specifications and resolve issues with contracts and supplies.

 - Maintain thorough records of orders and develop and implement organizational policies for the department.

-- Manage budget for purchasing department.
+- Manage the budget for purchasing department.

 - Create specifications for the delivery of new products.

 - Consider environmental impact when determining transportation needs.